torchbox/wagtail-jotform/README.md

 Embedable Jotform forms for Wagtail pages.

-Wagtail Jotform works by providing a new page type, EmbededFormPage with a form choice field.
+Wagtail Jotform works by providing a new page type, EmbeddedFormPage with a form choice field.
 Values for this form field are populated from the Jotform API.

 ## Installation